 In general, students from Michigan pay resident tuition rates and students from outside of Michigan pay non-resident tuition rates.

-Northern, like the other public universities in Michigan, charges lower tuition rates to Michigan residents, their spouses and children partially because the state universities receive some operating funds from the State of Michigan.
+Northern, like the other public universities in Michigan, charges lower tuition rates to Michigan residents partially because the state universities receive some operating funds from the State of Michigan.

 In most cases, if you have lived in the state of Michigan for at least six consecutive months before the first day of classes, you'll be considered a Michigan resident.
 Of course, there are always exceptions.

-- Children of NMU alumni (associate degree or higher) are eligible for resident tuition rates, no matter where their parents live now.
+- Dependent children and grandchildren (age 24 or younger) of NMU alumni (associate degree or higher) are eligible for resident tuition rates, no matter where their parents live now.

 - Veterans or those currently serving in the United States Armed Forces, and their covered individuals, receive resident-equivalent tuition rates.
 Please provide documentation of your status as a veteran, active military member, or covered individual (spouse, dependent, or individual using educational assistance*). * Includes, but is not limited to, any individual using educational assistance under either Chapter 30 (Montgomery GI Bill® – Active Duty Program), Chapter 33 (Post-9/11 GI Bill®), of title 38, United States Code, and/or the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) while attending Northern Michigan University.